V4Fire/Client/src/core/render/README.md

 # core/render

-This module provides a daemon for rendering async components.
+This module provides API to render async components.